 Step 1: Initial Meeting with Administrator

-Respondents alleged to have violated a policy will initially meeting with an administrator in the Office of Student Conduct to discuss the incident and give their perspective on what happened.
+Respondents alleged to have violated a Code of Conduct policy will initially meeting with an administrator in the Office of Student Conduct to discuss the incident and give their perspective on what happened.

-If the respondent does not agree that a violation occurred, a formal conduct hearing will be scheduled at a later date to determine responsibility and possible sanctions.
+If the respondent does not agree that a violation occurred, a formal conduct hearing will be scheduled for a later date to determine responsibility and possible sanctions.

-If the respondent agrees that a violation occurred, a formal conduct hearing will be convened for a later date to determine appropriate sanctions.
+If the respondent agrees that a violation occurred, a formal conduct hearing will be scheduled for a later date to determine appropriate sanctions.
 There is no informal resolution within the formal conduct process.

 Step 2: Formal Conduct Hearing

 During the formal hearing the respondent will have an opportunity to discuss their perspective on the incident in question.
 This may include why the respondent does not accept responsibility for the violation and outcomes or sanctions the respondent believes are appropriate.

 A three person hearing board will consider all of the information available, ask questions of the respondent and any witnesses.
 The hearing board will then determine whether the respondent is responsible for the alleged violations.